AsiaAnderson1/DigitalDesigns/TaxIndustry/README.md

-These are graphics I created for a tax preparation company.
+These are social graphics I created for a tax preparation company.
+These graphics were a part of a facebook ad campaign.
 They were custom tailored to their target audience.